Frequently Asked COVID-19 Vaccine Questions

 Johnson & Johnson

-Why is Johnson & Johnson distribution paused?
+Why was the Johnson & Johnson distribution paused?

 The FDA & CDC and Missoula County paused the use of Johnson & Johnson vaccines out of an abundance of caution on April 13, 2021 after 6 women developed blood clots 6 to 13 days after getting the vaccine.